 You don’t need to travel with a partner, spouse or friend to join a group adventure… in fact around half of our passengers are solo travellers.
 Our exciting group adventures offer single travellers a unique holiday experience and the perfect opportunity to meet like-minded people and forge friendships that will last long after you finish travelling.

 One of the highlights of genuine travel adventure is the people you meet and travel with as you discover amazing new countries and cultures.
-Imagine trekking through Inca ruins in the mountains of South America, exploring the souks and archaeological treasures of Jordan or watching a lioness stalk her prey on the Serengeti plains.
+Imagine trekking through Inca ruins in the mountains of South America, exploring the markets of India or watching a lioness stalk her prey on the Serengeti plains.
 Then imagine sharing those experiences with like-minded people in a relaxed group environment.
 That’s our version of adventure travel.

 Save money with group travel

 One of the great things about travelling in a group is the opportunity to save money.
 We do not charge a compulsory single supplement on 99% of our tours meaning you can share a room with another passenger of the same gender.
-On our Overland Tours and Adventure Tours, there are often a lot of included excursions which would be more expensive if you were to arrange them as an individual.
+On our Worldwide Adventures, there are often a lot of included excursions which would be more expensive if you were to arrange them as an individual.
 There is usually a mix of included activities and time to do your own thing.
 When there is free time, travelling with others means you can often get a better group deal on optional excursions as well.

 Share your experience